antsalvador/JurisEst-gio/UserStories.md

 ### View Data Over Time
-- Actor selects a date range.
+- Actor selects a date range or date.
-- System displays a chart of records created per day/week/month.
+- System displays a chart of records created per day/week/month or since a specific date.

 ### Find Rare Attribute Values
-- Actor selects an attribute (e.g., “Tipo”).
+- Actor selects an attribute (e.g., “Decisão”).
 - System lists the rarest values and their counts.

 ### Advanced Search/Filter